 1. World famous Fergburger and Fergbakery

 After watching the queues of people come and go during the week, we decided to give ‘The Fergburger’ a try for ourselves.
 Our verdict?
 The combo of beef patty, relish and soft roll does make for a great burger.
 Our 20 minute wait was worth it!
-Our little dude gave a mini Fergburger a go and loved it too.
+Our little dude gave the mini Fergburger a big thumbs up too.

 Next door is Fergbakery which has amazing gourmet bakery eats.
 This is the perfect lunch stop with yummy fresh pies, baguettes, muffins, doughnuts and more.